Shahriar-Utchas/Shahriar-Utchas/README.md

 <h2 align="left">👨‍💻 About Me</h2>

 <p align="left">
-I am a passionate Full-Stack Developer  with expertise in both frontend and backend technologies, including TypeScript, JavaScript, React, Next.js, Express.js, NestJS, and ASP.NET.
+I am a passionate Full-Stack Developer and Sofiware Enginner with expertise in both frontend and backend technologies, including TypeScript, JavaScript, React, Next.js, Express.js, NestJS, and ASP.NET.
 I specialize in REST APIs and database management, working with MySQL, MongoDB, PostgreSQL, and TypeORM, alongside tools like Firebase, Postman, and Git.
 Additionally, I have a basic understanding of machine learning.
 </p>

 <p align="left">